“I know what you’re thinking. Did he fire six shots, or only five?”

-Harry Guardino plays Harry’s exasperated boss, Reni Santoni his reluctant new partner, and John Vernon is the Mayor faced with a public relations nightmare every time Harry practices his kind of street justice.
+Andy Robinson is the psychopath with a personal vendetta against Harry, Harry Guardino plays Harry’s exasperated boss, Reni Santoni his reluctant new partner, and John Vernon is the Mayor faced with a public relations nightmare every time Harry practices his kind of street justice.

 Harry finally turns his back on it all in disgust but Eastwood returned as Harry Callahan in four sequels: Magnum Force (1973), scripted by John Milius and Michael Cimino; The Enforcer (1976) with Tyne Daly, Sudden Impact (1983), directed by Eastwood himself, and The Dead Pool (1988) with Patricia Clarkson, Liam Neeson and Jim Carrey.

 On Blu-ray and DVD and on SVOD through Amazon Video, iTunes, GooglePlay, Fandango, Vudu and/or other services.
 Availability may vary by service.

 Dirty Harry Collection (5 films) [Blu-ray]